awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-permission.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `SourceArn`  <a name="cfn-lambda-permission-sourcearn"></a>
-The ARN of a resource that is invoking your function\.
-When granting Amazon Simple Storage Service \(Amazon S3\) permission to invoke your function, specify this property with the bucket ARN as its value\.
+The Arn of a resource that is invoking your function\.
+When granting Amazon Simple Storage Service \(Amazon S3\) permission to invoke your function, specify this property with the bucket Arn as its value\.
 This ensures that events generated only from the specified bucket, not just any bucket from any AWS account that creates a mapping to your function, can invoke the function\.
 This property is not supported by all event sources\.
 For more information, see the `SourceArn` parameter for the [AddPermission](http://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) action in the *AWS Lambda Developer Guide*\.
 *Required*: No
 *Type*: String